-Northeast Georgia Health System (NGHS) is a non-profit community health system on a mission of improving the health of our community in all we do.
-Our team cares for more than 1 million people across the region through four hospitals and a variety of outpatient locations.
-Northeast Georgia Medical Center (NGMC) has campuses in Gainesville, Braselton, Winder and Dahlonega – with a total of more than 700 beds and more than 1,100 medical staff members representing more than 50 specialties.
+Northeast Georgia Health System (NGHS) is a non-profit community health system dedicated to improving the health and quality of life of the people of Northeast Georgia.
+NGHS is anchored by Northeast Georgia Medical Center’s (NGMC) four hospital campuses – NGMC Gainesville, NGMC Braselton, NGMC Barrow, and NGMC Lumpkin with more than 700 beds and more than 700 medical staff members representing more than 50 specialties.

-The RN Residency is a structured, comprehensive 12-month program for licensed registered nurses who have less than one year of experience as an RN.
+The RN Residency Program is a structured comprehensive 12-month Program for licensed registered nurses with less than 12 months of experience as an RN in acute inpatient care.

 Scope of Program